 How can an advocate help my family?

 HCCAC’s Family Advocates serve as the initial point of contact for children and families who are referred to the Center for services.
-They will be your advocate during the entire investigative process and will be available to you to answer questions, assist you with Crime Victims’ Services (CVC) paper work, assist with referrals to appropriate community resources that may be able to help you with financial, housing, medical or other needs, and accompany you and your child to court should you request it.
-Additionally, if you have questions about the status of your case Family Advocates can work as a liaison between you and law enforcement and/or the District Attorney’s office.
+They will be your advocate for the life of the case and will be available to you to answer questions, assist you with Crime Victims’ Compensation (CVC) paperwork, assist with referrals to appropriate community resources that may be able to help you with food, housing, medical or other needs, and accompany you and your child to court should you request it.
+Additionally, if you have questions about the status of your case Family Advocates can work as a liaison between you and law enforcement, Department of Family and Protective Services and/or the District Attorney’s office.

 At HCCAC, the Family Advocate’s primary focus is to provide protective caregivers with immediate crisis intervention, ongoing case management and follow-up care so caregivers have the support they need to take care of their child, their family, and themselves.